Seema Samridhi

-Seema Samridhi also known as Seema Samridhi Kushwaha (born 10 January 1982) is an advocate at the Supreme Court of India and national spokesperson of Bahujan Samaj Party.
-She is known for being legal counsel of victim in 2012 Delhi gang rape and murder case.
+Seema Samridhi, also known as Seema Samridhi Kushwaha or Seema Kushwaha, is an advocate at the Supreme Court of India and former national spokesperson of Bahujan Samaj Party.
+She is known for being the legal counsel of the victim in the 2012 Delhi gang rape and murder case.
 Because of her long legal fighting, all the four adult convicts were executed by hanging at Tihar Jail on 20 March 2020.

 Early life and education

-She was born in a small village Ugrapur, Gram Panchayat Bidhipur Block Mahewa Tehsil Chakarnagar in Etawah district of Uttar Pradesh to Baladin Kushwaha and Ramkuanri Kushwaha.
+She was born in a small village Ugarpur, Gram Panchayat Bidhipur Block Mahewa Tehsil Chakarnagar in [Etawah district] of Uttar Pradesh to Baladin Kushwaha and Ramkuwar Kushwaha.
 Her father, Baladin Kushwaha was Gram Pradhan of Bidhipur Gram Panchayat.
 She completed her graduation in LL.B. from Chhatrapati Shahu Ji Maharaj University in 2005.
 She also received Bachelor of Journalism degree in 2006 from Uttar Pradesh Rajarshi Tandon Open University.
 After then, she did her M.A. in political science.
 She started legal practicing at the Supreme Court of India in 2014.